DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 ## Data Processing Plugins

-- `ArgumentScale` - customizes argument scale
+- `ArgumentScale` - allows you to customize the argument scale
-- `ValueScale` - customizes value scale and adds more value scales
+- `ValueScale` - allows you to customize the value scale and display multiple value scales
 - `Stack` - transforms user data to display series points side-by-side or one under another other

 ## Plugin Order